-- · External examiners, who produce an annual report - Professional body accreditation/inspection visits - Annual module review - \cdot A national Research Assessment Exercise.
-In the most recent exercise, in 2008, in recognition of the high your course evaluations)

-• The Department's Annual Teaching and Learning Review (in which all modules are reviewed in the light of

-- Faculty of Humanities Learning and Teaching Workshops - · A Faculty of Humanities Committee to validate new degrees and modules or changes in existing ones - Modern Languages and Faculty of Humanities Programmes Committees. - Periodic programme reviews.
-This is a detailed review of programmes in a subject, carried out by the University with the involvement of external assessors. - The University's own Quality Assurance Unit. - The Learning and Teaching Enhancement Review and Action Plan (LTERAP) that the Faculty is required to produce annually. - Higher Education Review by the Quality Assurance Agency
+- · External examiners, who produce an annual report - · Professional body accreditation/inspection visits - · Annual module review - A national Research Assessment Exercise.
+In the most recent exercise, in 2008, in recognition of the high proportion of our staff carrying out "world-leading" research, Modern Languages was ranked in the top two UK Universities for European Studies.
+Our research activity is a key factor in ensuring the quality of your learning experience. - The Department's Annual Teaching and Learning Review (in which all modules are reviewed in the light of your course evaluations) - · Faculty of Humanities Learning and Teaching Workshops - · A Faculty of Humanities Committee to validate new degrees and modules or changes in existing ones - Modern Languages and Faculty of Humanities Programmes Committees. - Periodic programme reviews.
+This is a detailed review of programmes in a subject, carried out by the University with the involvement of external assessors. - The University's own Quality Assurance Unit. - The Learning and Teaching Enhancement Review and Action Plan (LTERAP) that the Faculty is required to produce annually. - · Higher Education Review by the Quality Assurance Agency